zesk/build/docs/tools/interactive.md

 - `--info` - Optional.
 Flag.
 Show user what they should do (press a key).
 - `--no-info` - Optional.
 Flag.
 Hide user info (what they should do ... press a key)
 - `--verbose` - Optional.
 Flag.
 Show what is done as status messages.
+- `--clear` - Optional.
+Flag.
+Clear the approval status for file given.
 - `--prefix` - Optional.
 String.
 Display this text before each status messages.

 #### Exit codes